LauraKoehler/arc_processing/README.md

 ```
 ![image](plots/ARC_Cont_obs.png)

-### Radio soundings level 2 for crossing 1
+### Radiosondes (level 2) for crossing 1

-Plot level 2 radio soundings with freezing level (light blue line) for the first crossing if the ITCZ.
+Plot level 2 radio soundings with freezing level (light blue line) for the first crossing of the ITCZ.

 ```python
 import xarray as xr